pblischak/polyploid-genotyping/README.md

  - `ebg/`: C++ source code for EM/ECM algorithms for genotyping with our models.

+ - `helper-scripts/`: Perl and bash script for extracting allele depth info from a VCF file for use with `ebg`.

  - `Rcode/`: R and C++ code for performing simulations and for running analyses.

  - `data/`: the empirical data sets for *Betula pendula* and *B*. *pubescens* that were used in the manuscript.